Have Questions?

 856-338-1811

-Camden Treatment Associates has been providing ongoing recovery treatment and rehabilitation services to the residents of Gloucester City, New Jersey and those living within the surrounding communities.
+Camden Treatment Associates has been providing ongoing recovery treatment and rehabilitation services to the residents of Gloucester City, NJ. and those living within the surrounding communities.
 Today, Camden Treatment Associates offers services like dual diagnosis drug rehab, trauma therapy, group therapy, trauma-related counseling, rational emotive behavioral therapy, 12-step facilitation approach and others in line with its belief of following rehab treatments that work best to help addicts achieve recovery.

 This drug and alcohol treatment program also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - outpatient hospital programs, long term addiction treatment programs, inpatient drug and alcohol rehab facilities, outpatient detoxification facilities, short term addiction treatment facilities and others.